 The Young Adult Service provides developmentally informed services designed to promote normative development as much as possible in the context of whatever psychiatric difficulty the client might be experiencing.
 The service presently has a capacity of approximately 80 clients.
 Twenty clients reside in transitional living programs where there is support and supervision available 24 hours a day, seven days a week.
 Other clients live independently in the community, alone or with family, friends, roommates, or a romantic partner.
 Some clients also live with their children.
 On any given day, several clients are homeless.
 The principles of developmental psychopathology guide the comprehensive program of assessment and intervention pursued with each client.
 An intensive, assertive, community-based approach to treatment that both targets problems and builds upon strengths is utilized by a mobile, interprofessional treatment team.
 Although the validity of all theoretical perspectives is acknowledged, the setting emphasizes the integration of a developmental perspective on psychopathology during emerging adulthood with a community perspective on service delivery.
 Every effort is made to integrate the best available empirical evidence into a multisystemic perspective on the assessment and treatment of clients this age.

-Clinical services available through the Young Adult Service include: (a) intake-triage, (b) crisis intervention, (c) individual psychotherapy, (d) group therapy, (e) psychological assessment, (f) family intervention, (g) programs of positive behavioral support, (h) pharmacotherapy, and (i) clinical consultation with professionals in other service delivery systems.
+Clinical services available through the Young Adult Service include: (a) intake-triage, (b) crisis intervention, (c) individual psychotherapy, (d) group therapy, (e) psychometric and focused risk assessment, (f) family intervention, (g) programs of positive behavioral support, (h) pharmacotherapy, and (i) clinical consultation with professionals in other service delivery systems.
 The program also offers an array of support services designed to promote normative development as a young adult.
 Other services include: (a) vocational-educational counseling, (b) occupational therapy, (c) social and recreational activity, (d) peer support, (e) residential support, and (f) rental assistance.
 There is also a client support fund that can be used to help pay for costs associated with pursuit of specific treatment goals.
 Most clients have a primary clinician, an attending psychiatrist, and a vocational-educational counselor.
 Some clients also have a residential counselor and a peer counselor.
 Most clients have more than one contact with the program weekly.

 A primary placement on the Young Adult Service offers psychology fellows a unique opportunity to learn about developmentally oriented psychiatric assessment and treatment of young adult clients with moderate to severe psychopathology making the transition from child to adult systems of care.
 When combined with a secondary experience on the Child and Adolescent Service of the Connecticut Mental Health Center, the placement affords fellows a developmentally oriented experience providing psychiatric services to children, adolescents, and young adults in an ambulatory setting.
 Because the Young Adult Service is located in the same building as the Child and Adolescent Service, applicants accepted for this placement become part of a psychology training group that typically includes three full-time faculty members, several postdoctoral fellows, and six to seven psychology trainees interested in developmental approaches to the assessment and treatment of psychopathology in clients 3 to 25 years of age.